-Bullhead City is popular tourist spot.
+Bullhead City is a popular tourist spot.
 It is on the eastern side of the Colorado River across from Laughlin, Nevada and the river provides great water fun.
 Today, Bullhead City has a population of 20,315.
 The city sits at an elevation of 540 feet.
 The climate is mild in the winter, but the summer temperatures can be hot.
 The low temperature in the winter is 39 degrees and the summertime high temperatures are 106 degrees.
 Casino entertainment is one of the highlights of this city.
 The Bullhead City/Laughlin area attracts approximately 6 million visitors a year.
-It is also one of fastest growing communities in the Arizona.
+It is also one of the fastest growing communities in the Arizona.

 In the 1940’s the construction Davis Dam put Bullhead City on the map.
 Bullhead City was the headquarters for the construction of the Davis Dam and Lake Mohave.
 As construction ended, the city continued on.
 The building of Laughlin across the Colorado River gave Bullhead City a boost.
 The city also serves as a trading spot being only 90 minutes from Las Vegas.
 Bullhead City was named by early townspeople who felt a huge boulder jutting out of the Colorado River near the city looked like the head of a bull.
 Unfortunately, when Davis Dam was completed in 1953 the water rose over the boulder and is covering Bullhead City’s namesake.
 The city sprawls out 43 square miles and was incorporated in 1984.